blingyplus/blingyplus/README.md

-Great!
-Here's an updated version of your GitHub page with your notable projects added:

 <h1 align="center">Hi 👋, I'm Russel D. Boakye</h1>
 <p align="center">I'm a Web Developer with over 3 years of experience in creating user-friendly websites, graphic designs, and web applications using HTML, CSS, JavaScript, Illustrator, Photoshop, Laravel, PHP, Postgres, and Bootstrap.</p>